 The software industry is fast-paced and dynamic, making it highly innovative.
 However, no matter how innovative a project is, it still needs to meet the five qualifying criteria for an R&D Tax Credits claim.
 The work must:

 Generally research and development occurs when developers devise new architecture techniques or software constructs.
 These often take place at the algorithmic, design or architectural level.
 Software customisation that’s been completed solely to suit the company’s needs isn’t enough on its own to qualify; the point of R&D Tax Credits is that the whole field benefits, not just one company.

+There are many parts of the software development process which can be claimed for.
 These include (but are certainly not limited to):

 When looking to meet a project’s goals, software development teams will often have to come up with new programming approaches.
 This again is the perfect place for R&D to thrive, thanks to the unique methods of solving the project’s technology challenges.
 However, the software itself doesn’t actually have to be unique.

 The first step is in understanding at what stage of the project the technological advancement actually occurred, not placing too much focus on the application’s functionality and features.
 After all, it’s very possible to have two identical applications that function in exactly the same ways, but that have entirely different algorithms, architectures and developmental challenges behind them.
 Therefore one application may attract R&D Tax Credits while the other one may not.

 Importantly, it doesn’t matter if a piece of software is a CMS, CRM system or any other business application.
 It’s also not about what the application does, but how it does it.

 Claiming R&D Tax Credits in relation to software development is not for the faint hearted.
 It requires strong technical knowledge of the R&D Tax Credits scheme as well as an up-to-date understanding of the legislation surrounding it.
 Then of course there’s the technical report.